-The Apple Watch is an excellent piece of tech, but even great works of tech need a complete restore now and again.
-Whether you want to pair your Apple Watch with a new phone, restore it to factory settings to troubleshoot it, or plan to pass it on to a new owner, you're going to need to unpair your Apple Watch from your current iPhone, back up its data, and disable Activation Lock so that it can be set up again.
+The Apple Watch is an excellent piece of tech, but even great works of tech need a complete restore every now and then.
+Whether you want to pair your Apple Watch with a new phone, or plan on upgrading to the best Apple Watch, you're going to need to unpair your Apple Watch from your current iPhone, back up its data, and disable Activation Lock so that it can be set up again.
 Here's how to unpair an Apple Watch and restore it as needed.

 How to unpair an Apple Watch via the Watch app

 - Go to the Apple Watch app on your iPhone.

 - Tap All Watches at the top of the My Watch screen.

 - Select Unpair Apple Watch.